alexandre-huff/multi-sfc/README.md

 # Multi-SFC

 Multi-SFC is a framework for composing and managing the lifecycle of multiple SFC segments distributed on different clouds/domains/NFVOs.
 This framework was specified according to the ETSI NFV-MANO architecture and aims to simplify the composition and lifecycle management of SFCs with multiple segments on multiple NFV platforms.
 SFC compositions also can be done concurrently.
-Currently, the Muti-SFC framework works with Tacker and OSM NFV orchestrators, both using OpenStack as its VIM.
+Currently, the Muti-SFC framework works with Tacker and OSM NFV orchestrators, both using OpenStack as their corresponding VIM.

 ## Prerequisites